 Locality/Period: Victorian era, probably taken in the U.S. between 1860 and 1900.

-Keep in mind that antique items such as this are preowned and may have some wear.
+Keep in mind that antique items are preowned and may have some wear.

 —————————————————————